moinwiki/moin/docs/user/rest.rst

    (e.g. Roman numerals, Arabic numerals, etc.), initial number (for lists which do not start at "1") and formatting type (e.g. ``1.`` or ``(1)`` or ``1)``).
 More information on enumerated lists can be found in the `reStructuredText documentation <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#enumerated-lists>`_.
  - One or more blank lines are required before and after reStructuredText lists.
+ - **RSTTODO**: Formatting types (1) and 1) do not render correctly in moin2.

 Definition Lists
 ================

+Definition lists are formed by an unindented one line term followed by an indented definition.

 **Markup**: ::